-We note that this variant of the normalization method is relevant for \emph{cost criteria} (as opposed to \emph{benefit criteria}), as we prefer packets with small ranks.
-In the special case $Max = Min$, we cannot normalize according to the chosen method, and then we admit the incoming packet. \item \textbf{Admission conditions.} We admit the packet if either of the two conditions is satisfied: \begin{enumerate} \item \textbf{Condition 1: comparing score with current queue length.} We score the incoming packet's rank by a value in $[0,1]$ (the exact function defined above).
-The higher the score, the higher the chances for admission.
+In the special case $Max = Min$, we cannot normalize according to the chosen method, and then admit the incoming packet. \item \textbf{Admission conditions.} We admit the packet if either of the two conditions is satisfied: \begin{enumerate} \item \textbf{Condition 1: comparing score with current queue length.} We score the incoming packet's rank by a value in $[0,1]$ (the exact function defined above).
+The \ToN{lower} the score, the higher the chances for admission.
 We accept the packet whose score exceeds a threshold equal to the current utilization of the queue (0 for an empty queue, and 1 for a full queue).

 Precisely, \systemname checks the buffer size of the queue to admit the packets.
 Suppose that $B$ is the size of the buffer and $l$ is the number of packets in the buffer.
 We compute the proportion of buffer occupancy $\mathcal{Q}$ as follows: